stan1025/AutomationServiceChoreography/Part_1_UseCases/README.md

 **Regulatory Logic Parts**
 Continuous value processing is also used for the regulatory relations.
 By starting the analyzing service (PEA3), the pH value is measured continuously and processed by a pH controller.
 The controller calculates the flow setpoint that is read by the dosing service (PEA2).
 The external flow setpoint is used to regulate the flow from PEA2 to the PEA1.
 The output of the pH controller is specified in ml/min.
 The dosing service requires the setpoint in l/min.
 Due to these different units, the value must be converted between the pH controller and the flow controller.
+The only relation for the regulatory logic part is given in table 2.

 Information Source<br>(Observed Service)  | Information Sink<br>(Observing Service)
 --- | ---